Skip to Content

 For a unique experience, stay in one of these 30 overwater bungalows (Credit: El Dorado Spa Resorts)

-You don’t have to jet off to Bora Bora or the Maldives.
-Mexico has overwater bungalows too!
+You don’t have to jet off to the Maldives or Bora Bora for overwater bungalows.
+There are overwater bungalows in Mexico’s Caribbean region too!

 One of Mexico’s best beaches is Maroma Beach.
 It’s found about 11 miles north of Playa del Carmen.